Taking Time Away from the College

-Students who fail to register for classes by the last day to add classes each semester and do not inform the Registrar's Office of their plans will be administratively withdrawn.
+Students who fail to register for classes by the last day to add classes each semester and who do not inform the Registrar’s Office of their plans will be administratively withdrawn from the College.
 Students whose academic or personal conduct on/off campus is determined unsatisfactory or detrimental to the best interest of the College may be administratively withdrawn.
-We strongly encourage that students initiate the Voluntary Withdrawal process to avoid any unforeseen financial implications when separating from the College.
+We strongly encourage that students initiate the voluntary withdrawal process to avoid any unforeseen financial implications when separating from the College.

 Academic Suspension from the College

 A student may be academically suspended from the College for two successive semesters without achieving a 2.00 cumulative grade point average.
 Students who have been suspended for unsatisfactory academic performance may not enroll in any courses at ESF or Syracuse University until at least one semester has elapsed.

 - If suspension occurs following a spring semester, suspended students may not enroll in a summer program at ESF or SU.